kariudo/homeassistant-discord-bot/README.md

 > Note: you will need to enable developer mode in your discord app settings to see the ID copy features in the context menus.

-1. After you or an admin added your bot to a server you can right-click on the server name to copy the `<GUILD_ID>`.
+1. After you or an admin added your bot to a server you can right-click on the server name to copy the `GUILD_ID`.
-2. `<YOUR_ID>` can be found by right-clicking on your name in the users tab of the server.
+2. `YOUR_ID` can be found by right-clicking on your name in the users tab of the server.
-2. `<BOT_ID>` can be found by right-clicking on the bot's name in the users tab of the server, it will need to be added to the server first for this..
+2. `BOT_ID` can be found by right-clicking on the bot's name in the users tab of the server, it will need to be added to the server first for this..

 ## Home Assistant Usage

 MQTT discovery should present a device in home assistant for you to configure with all the available sensors, selects, switches.
+See the full list above, and screenshot examples.

 ### Direct Command Service